jfmwz/spark-admin/README.md

 * Start/Stop/Terminate Spark clusters
 * Start/Stop/Restart services on the cluster (Mesos, Spark, Shark, Ganglia, HDFS, MapReduce)
 * Execute Shark SQL query on the fly
+* Fully compatible with spark-ec2, you can use Spark-Admin and spark-ec2 script interchangeably

 # Installation